4math2379/D4VID-Bot/readme.md

-#### Set up your Cisco Spark Application
+#### Cisco Spark Application
- Cisco Spark application via the [Cisco Spark developer portal](https://developer.ciscospark.com/).
-This is a multi-step process, but only takes a few minutes.
+ Cisco Spark application via the [Cisco Spark developer portal](https://developer.ciscospark.com/) This the services D4VID will use for discussions.

 ##### Glitch